 What is considered a high-fat diet?

-A high-fat diet has a lot of calories from fats, more than 20-35%.
-It includes a lot of saturated fats, trans fats, and oils.
+A high-fat diet has many calories from fat, more than 20-35%.
+It includes saturated fats, trans fats, and oils.

 How does a short-term high-fat diet affect heart health?

 Even a short time on a high-fat diet can quickly raise LDL cholesterol and cause inflammation.
-Both are big risks for heart disease.
+Both are significant risks for heart disease.

 What types of fats should I avoid for better heart health?